healthverity/safe-harbor-data-provider-tools/README.md

 To use this container please do the following.

-1 - Place the public key file and the file you wish to encrypt into an empty directory.
-2 - From that directory clone this repository
+1 - Clone this repository

 ``` shell
 git clone git@github.com:healthverity/safe-harbor.git